SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 }
 ```

-However,
-if the function does keep the value ---
+If the function needs to keep the parameter's value
 for example, by storing it in a global variable ---
-you will have to make a copy.
+you use `copy` to explicitly copy that value.

 ```swift
 // As above, but this `isLessThan` also wants to record the smallest value